I have written two children's books

 Gym Shoe Juice and National Pickle Day,

-but they are more nonfiction since they are both based on true stories of crazy activities with my children.
+but they are more nonfiction since they are both based on true stories of fun and crazy activities with my children.

 As an artist, I repeatedly tried to illustrate my children's books.
 I found that thirty years of painting watercolor landscapes does not translate into a children's book illustrator, as my paintings were never whimsical enough.
 Giving up, my good friend and talented artist Antonela Boyles asked if she could try.
 Her beautiful illustrations matched perfectly with the Gym Shoe Juice story.